Andrew-NoTag/Intro-to-Web-Dev/Week5/Week5_Feb20th/README.md

   While signed in to Github.
 Go to your account page and click the `Repositories` tab.

 - Click New
-- Name it something unique but descriptive (or you can name it GITHUBUSERNAME.github.io to set up your server)
+- Name it something unique but descriptive
 - Feel free to edit the READEME.md with a longer description
-  - Click the Clone/Download Button in the upper right (just like we did for the class files)
+  - Click the Clone/Download Button in the upper right
 - In terminal, navigate to the folder we made earlier for you class files. :

 ```